For Veterans, Their Mission Continues in National Parks

 - We installed fitness equipment along Fort Mahan, making eager friends in the community throughout the day.

-For Memorial Day this year, we also held an event at the Battleground National Cemetery where we tended the hallowed grounds, gathering at the end to remember their honor and sacrifice.
+For Memorial Day in 2016, we also held an event at the Battleground National Cemetery where we tended the hallowed grounds, gathering at the end to remember their honor and sacrifice.
 We closed out the event with Taps — crooning from the rostrum, our lone bugler brought a patriotic mist to every eye.

 It was here, with perfectly placed placards of words not to be forgotten, with our Park Rangers imparting the past upon us, that my children started to learn and appreciate the history that created the city they call home.